-If you want to boost your campaign ROI, you should try to reduce costs and maximize returns.
+If you want to boost your digital marketing campaign ROI, you should try to reduce costs and maximize returns.

-1) Determine Your Campaign Goals
+1. Determine Your Campaign Goals

 Before you reach out to influencers, make sure you have a clear idea of what you want to achieve.

-Not just that, setting clear goals can also help you find and partner with influencers who best suit your campaign structure and business values.
+Not just that, setting clear goals can also help you find and partner with influencers who best suit your influencer marketing campaign structure and business values.

-2) Understand Your Target Audience
+2. Understand Your Target Audience

 Understand who your target audience is to develop a successful influencer marketing strategy for your brand.

-For instance, if you want to target millennials, you need to run a campaign on the platforms that they use the most.
+For instance, if you want to target millennials, you need to run a campaign on the social media platforms that they use the most.

 To use your influencer marketing budget efficiently, find out who your target audience is, what their interests are, and who they would trust.

-3) Work with Micro-Influencers
+3. Work with Micro-Influencers

 They might not have massive audiences, but their engagement rates are generally higher than most mega influencers.

 And the best part is that micro-influencers charge considerably lesser than more established influencers.

-4) Repurpose Influencer-Generated Content
+4. Repurpose Influencer-Generated Content

 How can you get the most out of your influencer marketing budget?

 This can help you increase the shelf life of your influencer-created content, ensuring that the content stays relevant even after a campaign gets over.

 For instance, you can repost photos shared by your influencers with a unique caption.
 Or, you can also feature the posts you like the most on your brand’s profile.

 Image via Instagram

 Another way to repurpose your influencer content is to write an article based on a video.

-But remember, you should always ask for the rights to repurpose influencer-created content before you begin the campaign.
+But remember, you should always ask for the right to repurpose influencer-created content before you begin the campaign.